 Videoconferencing can allow for execution of these documents even if the witness and signor are not in the same jurisdiction.
 It also brings a level of access to justice to those in remote communities who do not have the ability to retain a lawyer in their location.
 The ability to sign through glass or plexiglass is especially useful for vulnerable clients, including those in an assisted living or personal care home.

 Under the government Order, the witness or administrator of any required oath or affirmation must follow the steps set out in the attached Schedule whereby they confirm they are able to confirm the identity of the signor and see and hear them at all times while watching them sign the document.
 There are additional specific steps required by the Schedule for certain types of documents, so it must be reviewed and followed carefully.
 Any affidavit of execution must be altered to indicate that the document was executed in accordance with the Order under The Emergency Measures Act.

-The Order is currently in effect until October 1, 2020, but the Manitoba government does retain the discretion to revoke it sooner or extend it.
+The Order has been extended and will remain in effect until March 30, 2021, 2020, but the Manitoba government does retain the discretion to revoke it sooner or extend it.

 We are available.

 We recognize the significant economic and personal consequences facing our clients at this time.
 All our lawyers are available and we’ll do everything we can to help.

 Resource first posted on June 15, 2020, with a report from Annika Friesen.